Daniel-FD/Daniel-FD/README.md

 - 🎓 I hold a PhD in Theorical Physics and Applied Mathematics from Imperial College London.
 - 🚀 I'm a Data Science Fellow from [Faculty AI](https://faculty.ai).
 - 📚 I’m currently learning software engineering best-practices, and I have recently became a certified AWS Developer.
-- ⛵ I'm have recently obtained my sailing certification, and I am getting back in sports 🏃‍♂️.
+- ⛵ I have recently obtained my sailing certification, and I am getting back in sports 🏃‍♂️.
 - 🧑🏻‍🤝‍🧑🏾 I’m looking to collaborate on AI solutions and applied research topics.
 - 🤓 I'm curious, and adaptable.
 - 💬 Ask me about anything!